We nourish the mind of children and youth with positive qualities for their holistic development

 Our goal is to continue working towards introducing yoga in schools in all the countries where we intervene.

 Since 2013 yoga activities for children and youth have been shared in some of the most impoverished places in Africa.

-This has been possible with the incessant efforts of the instructors trained by Yoga Pura Vida Foundation.
-These Instructors have been organizing various activities in the most underprivileged communities of their cities and villages with the intention of taking forward the spirit of YPVF – ‘Service with Love’.
+This has been possible with the incessant efforts of the instructors trained by the foundation, organising yoga activities in the most underprivileged communities of their cities and villages with the intention of taking forward the spirit of YPV – ‘Service with Love’.

 Yoga in Refugee Camps

-Through the Teacher Training Course (Yoga for Children) held in Tanzania in 2018, and the seminars held in the Dzaleka refugee camp in Malawi in 2019, we have trained 3 resident instructors.
-The excellent work that these wonderful people do, in extremely difficult circumstances, substantially improves the quality of life of hundreds of children and their families in a settlement where more than 40,000 people live together.
+Through the Yoga TTC held in Tanzania in 2018, and a seminar held in in Dzaleka (Malawi) in 2019, we have trained a resident instructor.
+The excellent work done in extremely difficult circumstances, substantially improves the quality of life of hundreds of children and their families in a settlement where more than 50,000 people live together in extreme conditions.

 Yoga for Children with Special Needs

 With much love and sincere desire to help improve the capacities of the children with more difficulties, some of the instructors that we have trained, are today giving yoga classes in special education centers for children with physical and / or mental difficulties.